deandevl/LineChartCompD3/README.md

 ## Demonstration

 Three demonstrations of **line-chart-comp-d3** are provided in the folders named `demo_1`, `demo_2`, and `demo_3`.
 They can be viewed by hosting their respective `index.html`files.  demo_1 is a chart of the Fisher Iris data grouped into the three major classes.
 A pair of fitted regression lines are also plotted.

+As a suggestion, install [http-server](https://www.npmjs.com/package/http-server "http-server") locally/globally via [npm](https://www.npmjs.com/ "npm") then enter the command `http-server`in a **line-chart-comp-d3** `dist` directory.
+From a browser enter the url: `localhost:8080/` to view the demo.

 The demo folder contains a `package.json` file that can be used to setup dependencies for this demo and as a template for other applications using **line-chart-comp-d3**.